Our 5th Annual Through-The-Winter Beekeeping Course Starts Nov 1st. Check The Early Bee Deal. Click Here For Details.

 But what you really should seek are signs she has been active recently.
 This is where a keen understanding of the life cycle of the honey bee is essential.
 If you see eggs, then that's a big clue she was there within the last three days.

-However, it’s not a guarantee.
-Worker bees are females, of course.
-While the queen is around, she emits pheromones that suppress the development of ovaries in workers, so they don’t lay eggs.
-With no queen, that pheromone is not evident and you can find yourself with a case of “laying workers”.
+However, it's not a guarantee.
+Worker bees are female, of course.
+While the queen is around, she emits pheromones that suppress the development of ovaries in workers, so they don't lay eggs.
+With no queen, that pheromone is not evident and you can find yourself with a case of "laying workers".